metaclass-nl/tutorial-api-platform/README.md

 git diff origin/chapter2-next ./pwa
 ```
 will compare your own version with code one of chapter2-next.
 You may also extend the path
 to a folder of file to make the diff more specific.
-There may be some differences because the
+There may also be differences because the
 client generator is under development and you may have used a newer version then the
 one used when the tutorial was made.